-Financial aid available to those who qualify.
-In extraordinary circumstances, the school may adjust tuition and kit fees for students that transfer from a school that has suddenly closed without notice.
+At its sole discretion, the school may adjust tuition and kit fees for students that transfer from a school that has closed without notice.

 Paul Mitchell the School Cincinnati offers an interest free monthly payment option.
 Tuition and additional fees will be broken up into equal monthly payments for the length of the program.
 These payments are interest free.